Meet Our Team

 Tulsa In Person & Telehealth

 Christina’s expertise lies in trauma – childhood physical, sexual and emotional abuse, PTSD, combat trauma, domestic violence, sexual assault, attachment and shame resiliency.
-Christina also has extensive experience in addiction and believes it to be a disease of disconnection and trauma.
 Christina has worked inpatient and outpatient facilities, as well as in domestic violence shelters and community mental health.

-Christina is also trained in Ketamine-Assisted Psychotherapy, Cannabis-Assisted Psychotherapy and MDMA-Assisted Psychotherapy and is passionate about making this work available to her community and the heartland region.
+She blends a variety of evidenced-based and holistic approaches to healing the whole, including but not limited to meditation, Somatic Experiencing, EMDR, and Ketamine Assisted Psychotherapy.
+Christina is also trained in MDMA-Assisted Psychotherapy (upon FDA approval) and is passionate about making this work available to her community and the heartland region.

 Private pay.